Évariste Régis Huc: Works

 His Remembrances of a Journey in Tartary, Tibet, and China during the Years 1844, 1845, and 1846 («Souvenirs d'un Voyage dans la Tartarie, le Thibet, et la Chine pendant les Années 1844, 1845, et 1846») appeared in Paris in 1850.
 It was soon published in English, in 1851.
 A German translation appeared in Leipzig in 1855, followed by Dutch, Spanish, Italian, Swedish, Russian and Czech (Prague, 1887).
 It was one of the favorite books of the writer Jaroslav Hašek.
 Popular editions followed, including an illustrated, simplified story text for schoolboys.
 It was abridged and translated by Julie Bedier as High Road in Tartary (1948).

 Huc's works are written in a lucid, spicy, picturesque style, securing for them an unusual degree of popularity.
 However, his esteem for Tibetan manners and religion was not welcomed by his Church: "The late Abbé Huc pointed out the similarities between the Buddhist and Roman Catholic ceremonials with such a naïveté, that, to his surprise, he found his delightful 'Travels in Thibet' placed on the 'Index'."

 The Souvenirs is a narrative of a remarkable feat of travel.
 Huc was unjustly suspected of sensationalizing his travels.
 Although a careful observer, he was by no means a practical geographer.
 The record of his travels lacks precise scientific data.
 The authenticity of Huc's journey was questioned by the Russian traveller, Nikolai Przhevalsky, but vindicated by others.
 Of course, both Huc and Gabet had written brief reports of their journey from 1847 on for the "Annales de la Propagation de la Foi" and the "Annales de la Congrégation de la Mission".
 More recently, Huc's writings have been criticized for presenting 'facts' negatively because of his heavy western-European/Christian view point.
-Retrospectively, his writings could be considered in the same category as Truman Capote's "In Cold Blood", aka a nonfiction novel.
+Retrospectively, his writings could be considered in the same category as Truman Capote's "In Cold Blood", a nonfiction novel.